QARIMA: A Quantum Approach To Classical Time Series Analysis: Processes and Algorithms

-where the deviation term encourages proximity to the weak-lag initializations \(\mathbf{w}\) and the magnitude term promotes sparsity.
-In practice, we scale the penalty weights relative to a baseline loss \(L_{\mathrm{base}}\) (the best loss in the summary table) via
+The deviation penalty encourages the refined weak-lag coefficients to remain close to their weak-signal initializations $\mathbf{w}$, while the magnitude penalty promotes sparsity and discourages the weak block from overwhelming the anchor AR structure.
+In practice, the penalty weights are scaled relative to a baseline loss $L_{\mathrm{base}}$, taken from the best loss in the AR summary table: